OneiricForge/Easter-Potato-Bot/README.md

 Fell free to contribute

 # Setup
-You will need a MySql server with the tables :
+You will need a MySql database with the tables :
 > roles:
 > - id: varchar(19) NOT NULL
-> - tag: text NOT NULL
 > - description: text NOT NULL
 > - link: text DEFAULT NULL
 > users: